svpra/adler32-asm-edition/README.md

 # adler32-asm-edition

-My implement of adler32 algorithm in x86 assembler
+My implement of adler32 algorithm in x86 assembler (not many comments)

 ### What is Adler32?